 It's hard to find a better school than Kansas State University if you want to pursue Agricultural Economics & Business as a major.
 Kansas State University Agricultural Economics & Business students receive 6.5% more than the standard Agricultural Business student.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the nation.

 The typical scholarship given to freshmen is $4,529 with 68.0% of freshmen obtaining an award.
-If you wish to major in animal science, this school is a superb option since it has one of the best animal science programs in the United States.
+83.0% of freshmen return for their second year of school.
 The scorecard can give you a good overview of K - State.